Coping with Fear of Hypoglycemia

 All in all, most people can stand to be more informed so that fear of hypoglycemia doesn’t keep people with diabetes or their loved ones from living a normal, balanced life.
 Worrying drastically about encountering a low can have harmful psychological ramifications as well as negatively impact health outcomes.
 Arming oneself with information and the necessary tools are the best and only ways to live free from fear.

-This article was published as part of a partnership between Beyond Type 1 and Xeris Pharmaceuticals.
+This article was published as part of a partnership between Beyond Type 1 and Xeris Pharmaceuticals., an active partner of Beyond Type 1 at the time of publication.

 Check out this interview with Xeris CEO Paul Edick.